Short branch cut approximation in $2$D Hydrodynamics with Free Surface: Comparison of short branch cut approximation with full numerical solution

 In this section we compare the short branch cut approximation described in the Section~\ref{sec:narrowbranchcutperiodic} with the full numerical solution of the system~\e{Reqn4}--\e{Veqn4} satisfying the initial conditions~\e{Feqiniperiodic} and~\e{Rini0}.
 We assume that there is no gravity ($g=0$).
 Both functions $z(w,t)$ and $\Pi(w,t)$ are recovered from the variables $R$ and $V$ by means of the relations~\e{RVvar1} and~\e{RVvar2} as discussed in Section \ref{sec:introduction}, where we assume zero mean fluid~\e{Mass2} is at zero.

-These initial conditions result in a pair of branch points that move according to the Eq.~\e{chi012periodic}.
+These initial conditions result in a pair of branch points that move according to Eq.~\e{chi012periodic}.
 The direction of motion depends on the argument of the complex constant $A$.
-In the simulations we chose three values $A=1$, $A=\I$ and $A=-\I$; the initial pole of the complex velocity, $V$, is located at $a=\I$.
-The Figures~\ref{Ai1}--\ref{A1} show the spatial profiles (right panel), and the location of branch cuts (left panel) for both the branch cut approximation of the Section~\ref{sec:narrowbranchcutperiodic}, and the full numerical solutions.
-The branch points are located at $w=w_\pm\equiv w_{\pm,r}(t)+\I w_{\pm,i}(t)$, where $w_{\pm,r}(t)$ and $w_{\pm,i}(t)$ are real--valued.
-At each time step the location is recovered from the numerical simulations by the rational approximation procedure outlined in Refs.~ \cite{DyachenkoLushnikovKorotkevichPartIStudApplMath2016,LushnikovDyachenkoSilantyevProcRoySocA2017}, and the numerical analysis of asymptotics of the Fourier coefficients.
+In the simulations we chose three values $A=1$, $A=\I$ and $A=-\I$.
+The initial pole of the complex velocity, $V$, is located at $a_0=\I$.
+Generally $A$ can be the arbitrary complex number and $a_0$ can be the arbitrary complex number from $\C^+.$ The Figures~\ref{Ai1}--\ref{A1} show the spatial profiles (right panel), and the location of branch points (left panel) for both the branch cut approximation of the Section~\ref{sec:narrowbranchcutperiodic}, and the full numerical solutions.
+The branch points are located at $w=w_\pm(t)\equiv w_{\pm,r}(t)+\I w_{\pm,i}(t)$, where $w_{\pm,r}(t)$ and $w_{\pm,i}(t)$ are real--valued.
+At each time step the location is recovered from the numerical simulations by the rational approximation procedure outlined in Appendix \ref{sec:Rationalapproximation}.
+Additionally, $v_c=Im (w_{-,r}(t))$ can be also determined from the asymptotic of the exponential decay rate of the Fourier coefficients $ \hat z_k \sim e^{-v_c|k|}\quad\mbox{of $z(w)$ for}\quad |k|\to\infty, $ ~ see e.g. Ref. \cite{DyachenkoLushnikovKorotkevichPartIStudApplMath2016,LushnikovDyachenkoSilantyevProcRoySocA2017} for more details of that Fourier technique.
 Eq.~\e{chi012periodic} provides the analytic formula for the location of branch points in terms of the $\tau$ and $\chi$ in the branch cut approximation.
 However, the dependencies of $\tau(t)$ and $\chi(w,t)$ are given by an implicit relation that follows from the Eqs.~\e{Feqiniperiodic}.
 For the sake of convenience we use the approximate Eqs.~\e{chiw1} and~\e{taut1} which result in the explicit expression~\e{chi012periodicw} for branch point locations in terms of $w$ and $t$.

 We solve the implicit Eqs.~\e{FGsol} and~\e{chi0eq} for $\chi_0(w,\tau)$ at every instant of time $\tau$ to determine the shape of the free surface $x(u,t)+\I y(u,t)$.
 The extra conditions~\e{xpi} and~\e{Mass2} are used to find $c(\tau)$, and a subsequent substitution in the Eqs.~\e{FGsol}--\e{FGsol2} and~\e{Feqiniperiodic} gives the shape of the surface $z(u,t)$.